jg-digital-media/jgdm_wordpress_starter/readme.md

 ## Creating a Child Theme

-+ Per the Wordpress developer documentation, *"Using a child theme lets you upgrade the parent theme without affecting the customizations you’ve made to your site."*
++ Per the Wordpress developer documentation, *"Using a child theme lets you upgrade the parent theme without affecting the customizations you’ve made to your WordPress site."*

 1. Create a folder for the child theme